froggitti/viccyware-server-vector-sdk/README.md

 ﻿
 # Anki/DDL Vector - Python SDK

-## With support for any bot on the VIccyware Server
+## With support for any bot on the Viccyware Server
 (theoretically) Compatible with Ubuntu 16.04 - 22.04 and Python 3.6.1 - 3.12

 This is the extended fork of the original Anki Vector Python SDK.